skytreader/schemanator/readme.markdown

 - `JSONObject` for obviously-JSON objects
 - `JSONArray` for obviously-JSON arrays
 - `any` for fields that can take on multiple types
+- `optional` for fields that may not always be present for each item.
+Optional fields will only be marked with either `--ignore-inconsistent` or `--enumerate-union`.

 ## Flags